 Mont Tremblant Area Skiing

-Tremblant itself is the highest peak in the Laurentian mountains, receives over 380 cm of natural snow per year and has 95 trails on three sides of the mountain, with a total ski area in excess of 600 acres .
+Tremblant itself is the highest peak in the Laurentian mountains, it receives over 380 cm of natural snow per year and has 95 trails on three sides of the mountain, with a total ski area in excess of 600 acres .
 Tremblant has one of the best regarded ski schools in the world so you can arrive a novice and leave an expert (well nearly!).
 It is no wonder that Tremblant has been voted the best ski resort in Eastern North America the last 16 years in a row by ski magazine.

 For those who want something a little less daunting, there is Mont Blanc (www.skimontblanc.com), the Tremblant region's favourite family skiing.
 It may be a little lower, but so are its prices and with a vertical of over 1000 feet while, it is the perfect mountain for beginners, there is also plenty to challenge the more accomplished skier meaning that there is more than enough to keep the whole family entertained.Further afield, but still only a short drive away, are smaller traditional hills like Vallee Bleue